-The problem of course for most is the cost of assembling anything close to a top quality gold coin collection.
+The problem for most is the cost of assembling anything close to a top quality gold coin collection.
 In the case of early U.S. gold coins, they are scarce.
-In some cases they almost impossible to find even in Mint State.
+In some cases they are almost impossible to find even in Mint State.

 That problem of finding Mint State examples continues through the Coronet Head types produced during the mid 1800s and there are significant rarities as well.
 If you try the gold dollar or $3 gold piece, there are similar difficulties and even more recent issues can be extremely expensive as isseen by the fact that a Saint-Gaudens double eagle collection now has four coins in it likely to bring $1 million or much more in the form of the ultra-high relief 1907, the 1921, 1927-D and 1933.

 Looking for other gold collecting options, the only other place many can turn to are gold commemoratives.
 In the case of historic gold commemoratives there are not many coins and the Panama-Pacific $50 is going to be very expensive, especially in top grades.
 In the case of modern gold commemoratives, while many can afford the collection, there is a reasonable question as to whether you can keep up with the new issues while also acquiring some of the older ones which in some cases are soaring.

 That area’s potential has been identified by David L. Ganz in Rare Coin Investing and Eric Jordan in Modern Commemorative Coins.

 All things considered, you have to come to the conclusion that there are challenges no matter where you turn.
 But there is another area to consider.